-By creating and equipping your sales team with sales collateral content and materials.
-Not only does this enrich your prospect’s experience with your company, but it makes your sales reps’ jobs easier.
-It’s a win-win.
+Creating and equipping your sales team with sales collateral content enriches your prospect’s experience with your company and makes your sales reps’ jobs easier.
 Let’s dive in.

 Sales collateral is content designed and developed to complement your sales process.
 Sales teams share sales collateral in an effort to move your prospects through the buyer’s journey and convert them to customers.